Textile vs Leather Motorcycle Jacket: Full Comparison

 Our Recommendation: For a first jacket handling UK commuting year-round, buy quality textile around £200-300.
 RST Pro Series, Alpinestars Andes, or Rev'It Sand deliver protection and versatility.

 If you ride primarily in summer and have backup options for rain, leather's style and superior abrasion resistance justify consideration.
-But be honest about how often you'll actually ride in British weather.
+Whichever way you lean, match the jacket to how you genuinely ride and it will earn its keep for years.
+Take our quiz to match jacket recommendations to your actual riding patterns and conditions.

 Frequently Asked Questions